enthought/mayavi/docs/source/mayavi/application.rst

     Since the code is updated as the actions are performed, this is a nice way to learn the Mayavi API.

- 5. Once you are done, click on the record icon again, it will ask you to save the recorded script to a Python file.
-Save it to some file, say ``script.py``.
+ 5. Once you are done, clicking on the record icon again will stop the
+    recording: in the pop-up window, the ``Recording`` box will be ticked off and no code corresponding to new actions will be displayed any more.
+If you want to save the recorded script to a Python file, click on the ``Save script`` button at the bottom of the window.
+Save the script to some file, say ``script.py``.
 If you are only interested in the code and not saving a file you may click cancel at this point.

  6. Close the recorder window and quit Mayavi (if you want to).